adisarip/RTS/code/assignment_2/README.md

 Real Time Systems (Assignment-2):
 =================================
-**Q1:** Create the two tasks in FreeRTOS.
+<h3>Q1:<h3> Create the two tasks in FreeRTOS.
 The first task should occupy the processor for a long time – you can create a task with a very long delay in the task code.
 Generally, this can be considered as a computation task (such as a large matrix multiplication task) on an embedded system, which occupies the processor for most of the time.
 There is another task which is a communication task, which needs to send data every time a certain number of computations/time duration elapses (say 100 computations).
 Implement triggering of communication task from the computation task *(Hint: Use Notifications).*

-<h4>Q1 Solution Approach:</h4>
+<h4>Solution Approach:</h4>

 - Enable notifications by setting 'configUSE_TASK_NOTIFICATIONS' to 1 in FreeRTOSConfig.h
 - Create two static tasks (T1 & T2) with IDLE priorities